andrebrait/1g1r-romset-generator/README.md

         --no-all        Apply all filters above
-        --all-regions   Includes files of unselected regions, if a selected one if not available --all-regions-with-lang Same as --all-regions, but only if a ROM has at least one selected language --prioritize-languages  If set, ROMs matching languages will be prioritized over ROMs matching regions --early-revisions       ROMs of earlier revisions will be prioritized --early-versions        ROMs of earlier versions will be prioritized --input-order   ROMs will be prioritized by the order they appear in the DAT file --prefer-parents        Parent ROMs will be prioritized over clones --prefer-prereleases    Prerelease (Beta, Proto, etc.) ROMs will be prioritized -e,--extension=EXTENSION        ROM names will use this extension.
-Ex.: -e zip -b,--blacklist=WORDS    ROMs containing these words will be avoided.
-Ex.: -b "Virtual Console,GameCube" --ignore-case   If set, the blacklist will be case-insensitive -i,--input-dir=PATH     Provides an input directory (i.e.: where your ROMs are) -o,--output-dir=PATH    If provided, ROMs will be copied to an output directory --move  If set, ROMs will be moved, intead of copied, to the output directory -v,--verbose    Prints more messages (useful when troubleshooting)
+        --all-regions   Includes files of unselected regions, if a selected one if not available --all-regions-with-lang Same as --all-regions, but only if a ROM has at least one selected language -w,--language-weight    The degree of priority the first selected languages receive over the latter ones.
+Default: 3 --prioritize-languages  If set, ROMs matching languages will be prioritized over ROMs matching regions --early-revisions       ROMs of earlier revisions will be prioritized --early-versions        ROMs of earlier versions will be prioritized --input-order   ROMs will be prioritized by the order they appear in the DAT file --prefer-parents        Parent ROMs will be prioritized over clones --prefer-prereleases    Prerelease (Beta, Proto, etc.) ROMs will be prioritized -b,--blacklist=WORDS    ROMs containing these words will be avoided.
+Ex.: -b "Virtual Console,GameCube" --ignore-case   If set, the blacklist will be case-insensitive -i,--input-dir=PATH     Provides an input directory (i.e.: where your ROMs are) -e,--extension=EXTENSION        ROM names will use this extension.
+Ex.: -e zip -o,--output-dir=PATH    If provided, ROMs will be copied to an output directory --move  If set, ROMs will be moved, intead of copied, to the output directory -v,--verbose    Prints more messages (useful when troubleshooting)